Ryuuu825/mips/readme.md

 # Leetcode in MIPS

-Some leetcode problems implemented im mips.
+Some leetcode / DSA problems implemented im mips.
 The problems only tested with the given test cases in leetcode.